10 Points to Remember

 - How to receive a review or reconsideration of your aid award if you feel an error has been made or if your financial situation changes

-In addition to the policies you have found in this document, there are a variety of policies and reports available on our website at: www.bvu.edu/about/consumer_information.
+In addition to policies you have found in this document, a variety of policies and reports are available at www.bvu.edu/about/consumer_information.
 These reports will give you some additional insight into your BVU experience.
 In addition to those policies already mentioned, a partial list of what you will find is listed below:

 - Academic Honesty/Copyright Infringement Policy